flightaware/pg-deltaflood/README.md

     escape tab as \t, newline as \n, other control characters as \NNN in octal

+* convert-bool=bool default true

+    convert boolean values to "1" or "0" regardless of original representation

 * null=null_string default NULL

     if skip-nulls=false, then use this as the null string